Mattering

 that it is made by passing through some stages of instability —

-Time is the essential medium through which any creative process manifests, be this the elemental sculpting of sedimentary rock by wind and rain over aeons, or the carving of a church by human hand into rock, or the shaping of a human life.
+Time is the essential medium through which any creative process manifests, be this the elemental sculpting of sedimentary rock by wind and rain over aeons, or the carving of a church by hand into rock, or the shaping of a human life.
 Influenced perhaps by his enduring interest in geology, Teilhard understood that the journey of psychological maturation (as individuals and as a community of beings) also takes time.
 We are neither in charge of this journey through time, nor are we at its mercy.
-In this same invocation, Tielhard offers us a beautiful descriptor of time, ‘that is to say grace and circumstances acting on your own good will’.
-‘Grace’, ‘circumstance’ and ‘will’ combine over time to shape the world in which we come to dwell.
+Tielhard offers us a beautiful evocation of the ‘slow work’ of a lifetime, describing it as ‘grace and circumstances acting on your own good will’.
+‘Grace’, ‘circumstance’ and ‘will’ combine over time to bring into form (into ‘matter’) the world in which we are to dwell.

 What we learn from rock, and from the enduring patience of these rock dwelling peoples, is that aspect of ‘will’ which involves persisting and sustaining.
-Rock is load-bearing and orientated towards gradual change.
+Rock is load-bearing and orientated towards gradual change over time.
 It is patient, protecting, regulating and upholding.
 It stores the memories of the past and conveys our present dreams and cares into the future.
-We inherit the maturational journey of our ancestors and we have our own ‘slow work’ to do.
+We inherit the maturational journey of our ancestors and we each have our own ‘slow work’ to do.
 This work involves passing through stages of instability.
-It asks that we bear with an ongoing sense of incompleteness.
-Where we seek to skip these intermediate stages (the ‘being on the way to something’), we pass on precious little to our descendants.
+It asks that we bear with an ongoing sense of incompleteness (our ‘being on the way to something’).
+Severed from the patience of geological time, we have become impatient.
+In our rush to skip over the ‘slow work’ of our becoming, we risk passing on precious little grace to our descendants.

-Inspired by my encounters with the enduring solidities and transmitting properties of geological matter, I find myself wondering what imprint from my own life experience (if any) will stand the test of time.
-‘What would I most want to endure, to transmit and pass on?’
-I ask myself.
+Inspired by my encounters with the enduring properties of rock, I find myself wondering what imprint from my own life (if any) will stand the test of time.
+‘What do I most want to manifest, transmit and pass on?’
+I ask.
 ‘What truly matters to me?’
-These rock-inspired musings point towards the foundational values which underpin my life.
-Three values stand out right now: Kindness, Beauty and Interplay.
-These values have shaped my personal and professional life profoundly.
-They are both the ‘basis’ and the ‘pathway’ of my psychotherapy practice.
-Without them, I fear I would be lost.
-I know how much these three values matter to me because of the strength of my reaction whenever I encounter their opposites: indifference, ugliness and isolation.
+These rock-inspired musings draw me to consider the foundational values which underpin my life.
+Three values stand out to me.
+Beauty.
+Care.
+Understanding.
+I know how much these values matter to me because of the strength of my reaction whenever I encounter their opposites: ‘ugliness’, ‘indifference / negligence’, and ‘arrogant presumption’.

 A CATHEDRAL OF LIFE

-Early one morning, leaving the baked heat of Uçhisar, I decide to head down a dusty winding path towards a thin ribbon of green in the valley below.
+Early one morning, leaving the baked heat of Uçhisar, I decide to head down a dusty path winding down between the conical rocks towards a thin ribbon of green.
 Approaching the valley floor, the air becomes lighter and the acoustics soften.
-Bending right, the path enters a narrow tunnel of green which, to my surprise, resounds with the sound of calling birds and crickets.
+Bending to my right, the path enters a narrow tunnel of green which, to my surprise, resounds with calling birds and chirping crickets.
 Slender trunks soar up towards the deep blue sky, creating a dappled path before me.
 A short distance along this path, I stumble upon a slow sleepy tortoise enjoying the cool of this shady oasis in a small puddle.
 And that’s when it dawns on me.
-Hidden from the merciless heat of the sun, in concealed channels beneath the rocky surface, water flows.
-An underground stream, invisible to the eye, nourishes the roots of trees, creating a cathedral of life.
+Hidden from the merciless heat of the sun, in concealed channels beneath the rocky surface, an underground stream, invisible to the eye, nourishes the roots of trees, creating a cathedral of life.

 Cathedral of life - Pigeon Valley, Cappadocia